 The Contracts and Procurement Department provides value added customer service to the Agency, by acquiring goods and services at the best overall cost and value.
 Bids, quotes and proposals for the Agency’s requirements are solicited on the PlanetBid System.
 This bid system allows all vendors easy online access to Bids, RFPs, RFQs, Addenda and bid results.
 All interested vendors must register to access this information.
 Registration is free.
-If you need assistance when registering, please contact a Buyer or Contracts Administrator listed in the Service Directory, and they will be happy to assist you.

 Methods of Procurement